Humphrey Gilbert: Newfoundland and death

-On arriving at the port of St John's, Gilbert was blockaded by the fishing fleet under the organisation of the port admiral (an Englishman) on account of piracy committed against a Portuguese vessel in 1582 by one of Gilbert's commanders.
+On arriving at the port of St. John's, Gilbert was blockaded by the fishing fleet under the organisation of the port admiral (an Englishman) on account of piracy committed against a Portuguese vessel in 1582 by one of Gilbert's commanders.
 Once this resistance was overcome, Gilbert took possession of Newfoundland (including the lands 200 leagues to the north and south) for the English Crown on 5 August 1583.
 This involved the cutting of turf to symbolise the transfer of possession of the soil, according to the common law of England.
 The locals presented him with a dog, which he named Stella after the North Star.
-He claimed authority over the fish stations at St John's and levied a tax on the fishermen from several countries who worked this rich sea near the Grand Banks of Newfoundland.
+He claimed authority over the fish stations at St. John's and levied a tax on the fishermen from several countries who worked this rich sea near the Grand Banks of Newfoundland.

-Within weeks his fleet departed, having made no attempt to form a settlement, due to a lack of supplies.
-During the return voyage, Gilbert sailed on English ship Squirrel.
+On 20 August his fleet departed for the river Norumbega region on the American mainland.
+During this voyage, Gilbert sailed on English ship Squirrel.
 He ordered a controversial change of course for the fleet.
 Owing to his obstinacy and disregard for the views of superior mariners, the ship Delight ran aground and sank with the loss of all but sixteen of its crew on one of the sandbars of Sable Island.
 Delight had been the largest remaining ship in the squadron (an unwise choice to lead in uncharted coastal waters) and contained most of the remaining supplies.
-Later in the voyage, a sea monster was sighted, said to have resembled a lion with glaring eyes.